Nevue Fine Art Marketing

 Ask many questions about the person you are talking with after introducing yourself and giving your elevator speech.

-Showing an interest in the person’s occupation will inspire them to ask more questions about your career.
+Showing an interest in the details of the person’s occupation will inspire them to ask more questions about your career.

-You will know if the person is a good match to network with if they ask more about your art business.
+You will know if the person is an excellent match to network with if they ask more about your art business.

-Politely walk away if they only talk about themselves and do not show any interest in what you do.
+Politely walk away if they only talk about themselves and are uninterested in what you do.

 Networking takes two or more people working together.